 Birds are relatively low-maintenance pets as compared to cats and dogs (you would have to set-up a quality cage and ensure its cleanliness), but they can be tricky to handle.
 If your kid is over the age of 12, getting a pet bird is a good idea.
 As for younger kids, a bird will make a suitable pet as long as they are not the sole caretakers for it.
 Since birds are prey animals, you will also need to assure that your child is mature enough to understand its temperament and control his emotions and actions while handling the birdie.
 Loud noises, sudden movements may result in your child getting bitten by the feathered companion.
 Since birds are intelligent creatures, they require quite some time every day with their owners for mental stimulation, so make sure your child can spare some time each day.

-Reptiles are usually a no-go when it comes to pets for children.
+Reptiles are usually a no-go when considering them as a pet for your children.
 Snakes can be dangerous, depending on the species.
 Some constrictors are very risky, and even experienced keepers can get killed or in trouble if they don’t handle them with care.
 Therefore, this type of animal might not be the right choice for children.

 However, the rest, like chameleons, bearded dragons, and turtles, might make good options because they don’t pose a threat to the health and safety of kids.
 Nevertheless, it’s worth noting that these species aren’t particularly easy to care for, and you’ll invest a hefty sum of money in their enclosures, UVB bulbs, as well as various other types of equipment that can keep them safe, sound, and healthy.

 Rabbits and guinea pigs are more or less low-maintenance, but because of their size, rabbits can be a bit more challenging compared to other kinds of rodents.